jylicmp/LocalChernMarker/README.md

 **Remark**

-This script is a modified version of [partial Chern number package](https://github.com/nicodemosvarnava/pcn).
-The calculation is revised in a matrix algorithm that speeds up nearly 10 times than the primary code.

-The formula used are followed
+The formula we used are followed

 [3] Raffaello Bianco and Raffaele Resta, Mapping topological order in coordinate space, [Phys.
 Rev. B 84, 241106(R) (2011)](https://doi.org/10.1103/PhysRevB.84.241106).